Best Penne alla Vodka Recipe (Creamy Restaurant-Quality in 30 Minutes)

 cooked onions, garlic, and prosciutto in a skillet.

-6. Cook for a few minutes, on medium-high heat stirring occasionally.
+1. Cook for a few minutes on medium-high heat, stirring occasionally.

-8. Add in vodka and cook for 5 minutes.
-Allow time for the alcohol too cook off.
+3. Add in vodka and cook for 5 minutes.
+Allow time for the alcohol to cook off.

 vodka sauce in a pan.

-10. Garnish with Parmesan cheese and fresh parsley if desired.
+2. Garnish with Parmesan cheese (we love parmigiano-reggiano) and fresh parsley if desired.

 Watch the video in the recipe card to see how easy it is to make Vodka Sauce!

-• To make the sauce thicker, add a tablespoon or two of tomato paste (see more suggestions below).
+• To thicken the sauce, add a tablespoon or two of tomato paste (see more suggestions below).

 • If you don’t have penne pasta, other types of pasta will work just fine!